What is One Online Business Idea You Can Start with No Money?

 Help Businesses in Your Industry as a Consultant

-People always need help and advice, and if you’ve got experience in a certain field, why not offer them your expertise as a consultant?
+People always need help and advice, and if you’ve got experience in a particular field, why not offer them your expertise as a consultant?
 There are no startup costs with consulting.

 All you need to get started are your experience and skill set.
-Who you’re able to consult for depends on your background, but I guarantee there are those in your field who could benefit from your help.
+Who you can consult for depends on your background, but I guarantee there are those in your field who could benefit from your help.

 - Vicky Franko, Insura